Weave Code

 mckenziearts/laravel-notify

 Lightweight Laravel package for backend-driven toast notifications.
-Install via Composer, publish config/assets, drop in the Blade component, and trigger success/error/info messages from your app.
-Works great with Tailwind CSS + Alpine.js.
+Publish config/assets, drop in a Blade component, and trigger success/error/info messages from your app.
+Works great with Tailwind CSS and Alpine.js for smooth UI alerts.

 View on GitHub